-Receiving several literary awards, she was honoured with the Order of Santiago (1979) and has been a member of the Science Academy of Lisbon since 1989.
+Receiving several literary awards, she was honoured with the Order of Santiago (1979) and has been a member of Lisbon’s Science Academy since 1989.

 She was a member of the Communità Europea degli Scrittori (Rome, 1961-1962) and directed the Porto newspaper “O Primeiro de Janeiro” as well as the National Theatre D. Maria II.

-Augustina won several literature prizes, among others: the Delfim Guimarães Prize for the novel “A Sibila”, for the manuscript (1953) and the actual published novel, Eça de Queiroz Prize (1954), the Prize Ricardo Malheiros from the Science Academy of Lisbon (1966 and 1977), the Portuguese Pen Club Prize (1980) and the Grand Prize from the Portuguese Association of Writers for the novel “Os Meninos de Ouro” (1984).
+Augustina won several literature awards, among others: the Delfim Guimarães award for the manuscript of the novel “A Sibila” (1953) and the Eça de Queiroz award (1954) for the actual published novel.
+She was also awarded the Ricardo Malheiros award from the Science Academy of Lisbon (1966 and 1977), the Portuguese Pen Club award (1980) and the Grand Prize from the Portuguese Association of Writers for the novel “Os Meninos de Ouro” (1984).

 According to the Dicionário de Literatura Portuguesa (1996, p.
-60), the work of Augustina as a whole, enormous in size, focusses mainly on the topic of the elaborate and manifold analysis of a changing society in Entre Douro and Minho on the one hand and a storytelling approach much influenced by the heritage of Camilo on the other hand.”
-However, Augustina was not only influenced by Portuguese literature, Dostoievski, Proust and Thomas Mann also played a role in the way she wrote.
+60) the work of Augustina as a whole, focuses mainly in the elaborate analysis of a changing society in Entre Douro and Minho, on one hand.
+On the other hand, her storytelling approach is much influenced by Camilo.”
+However, Augustina’s inspirations did not come from Portuguese literature alone, Dostoievski, Proust and Thomas Mann also played a role in her writing.